microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ## Access editor functionality

-You can access editor functionality within event handlers and in commands that your extension may define.
-See [Commands](commands.md).

 Your editor extension classes inherit from `ExtensionPart`.
 The `ExtensionPart` class exposes the [Extensibility](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#P-Microsoft-VisualStudio-Extensibility-ExtensionPart-Extensibility) property.
-Using this property, you can request an instance of the `EditorExtensibility` object, which exposes real-time editor functionality, such as performing text edits.
+Using this property, you can request an instance of the `EditorExtensibility` object.
+You can use this object to access real-time editor functionality, such as performing edits.

 ```csharp
 EditorExtensibility editorService = this.Extensibility.Editor();